 - Couples that are neither common law nor married but who have children.

-Under this Act both parents are equally entitled to custody of the child and under s.
+Under this Act both parents are equally entitled to decision-making responsibility of the child and under s.
 20(4) that right may be suspended if the parents are separated and the child resides with one of the parents with the consent (express or implied) or acquiescence of the other.
-The right to access is not restricted and the custodial arrangements may be varied through an agreement or court order.
+The right to parenting time is not restricted and the custodial arrangements may be varied through an agreement or court order.

-(5) The entitlement to access to a child includes the right to visit with and be visited by the child and the same right as a parent to make inquiries and to be given information as to the health, education and welfare of the child.
+(5) The entitlement to parenting time to a child includes the right to visit with and be visited by the child and the same right as a parent to make inquiries and to be given information as to the health, education and welfare of the child.

 You will need to bring an application under s.
 21 of the Act to the Ontario Court of Justice, the Superior Court of Justice or the unified Family Court that may, according to s.
-28(1), make orders for custody and access.
+28(1), make orders for decision-making responsibility and parenting time.
 However, a court can also decline to exercise its jurisdiction if it believes that it would be more appropriate for an application to be heard outside of Ontario.

-21(1) A parent of a child or any person may apply to a court for an order respecting custody of or access to the child or determining any aspect of the incidents of custody of the child.
+21(1) A parent of a child or any person may apply to a court for an order respecting decision-making responsibility of or parenting time to the child or determining any aspect of the incidents of decision-making responsibility of the child.

-Third parties may apply for an order granting custody or access, however unlike the Divorce Act there is no mention of whether or not they need to be granted leave of the court.
+Third parties may apply for an order granting decision-making responsibility and parenting time, however unlike the Divorce Act there is no mention of whether or not they need to be granted leave of the court.